ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 # The TRL Endpoint # {#sec-trl-endpoint}

-Consistent with {{Section 6.5 of RFC9200}}, all communications between a caller of the TRL endpoint and the AS MUST be encrypted, as well as integrity and replay protected.
-Furthermore, responses from the AS to the caller MUST be bound to the caller's request.
+Consistent with {{Section 6.5 of RFC9200}}, all communications between a requester towards the TRL endpoint and the AS MUST be encrypted, as well as integrity and replay protected.
+Furthermore, responses from the AS to the requester MUST be bound to the corresponding requests.

 Following a request to the TRL endpoint, the messages defined in this document that the AS sends as response use Content-Format "application/ace-trl+cbor".
 Their payload is formatted as a CBOR map, and the CBOR values for the parameters included therein are defined in {{trl-registry-parameters}}.